ElPainis/Fly-E3-Pro-v3/README.md

 - [Sovol Official Links](#sovol-official-links)
 - [Sources](#sources)
 ## Preface
-This Mod needs to manipulation of the hardware.
-So if this doesnt work out for you, there is a way back but you have to live with minor cosmetic changes of the machine.
-Also this mod needs crimping and solder tools as well as a minimum of skills in these fields.
-So if youre a beginner I will try my very best to hold your hand while doing this conversion, but youre the only one responsible.
+This Mod needs reversable manipulation of the hardware.
+If this mod doesnt work out for you, there is a way back to the Stock mobo but you have to live with some minor cosmetic changes of the machine.
+Also this mod needs crimping and solder tools as well as a minimum of skills with these.
+So if youre a beginner I will try my very best to hold your hand while doing this conversion, but youre the only one that can be hold responsible.

+DISCLAIMER:
+The conversion also needs some modification of the PSU wireing, so there is potential of frying components, damaging your machine in general or worst risk of life when doing wrong.
+Read the full guide with full Attention.
+I can not be hold accountable if there is any damage or injuries.

+Important Safety Rules:
+1. Turn Off and unplug the machine before working on it
+2. Make shure it cant be plugged in or turned on accidantial
+3. Use proper tools

 ## Features